Cray-HPE/docs-csm/operations/node_management/S3FS_Usage_and_Guidelines.md

   * This will put unnecessary load on the storage cluster as uncompressing a tar file will require a lot of reads and writes back to the object storage endpoints.
   * Running programs from the S3FS mount point.
     * Although this can be done but will eat into memory for long running programs and may not perform properly.

+## Cache Pruning

+S3fs maintains a [local cache](https://github.com/s3fs-fuse/s3fs-fuse/wiki/Fuse-Over-Amazon#details), which can fill up if left unchecked, so CSM periodically clears the cache.
+The s3fs cache parent directory is `/var/lib/s3fs_cache`, with a subdirectory corresponding to a given s3fs mount point.
+On management nodes, this will contain an `sds/` subdirectory.
+Otherwise, on all other nodes, it will contain a `boot-images/` subdirectory.

+Periodically, one of two cron jobs runs to clear out cache files. `sds/` is cleared at 00:05 daily when it surpasses 100 GiB, and `boot-images/` is cleared at 00:00 daily when it surpasses 150 GiB.

+**Note**: Other arbitrary files and directories directly under `/var/lib/s3fs_cache` will **not** be pruned, and will continue to occupy disk space until they are deleted manually.
+Do not store large files in this directory expecting them to be pruned.

 ## Additional Considerations